 Skills and Requirements

 Working knowledge of English and Italian is necessary as is a valid driver's license.
-Interns must be able to drive a large standard stick shift vehicle.
-We prefer interns with advanced computer skills, additional languages, and some experience in the arts, in study or work abroad.
+We prefer interns with advanced computer skills and additional language skills.
+Experience in the arts, in study or work abroad, and ability to drive a stick shift vehicles is also preferred.
 We are most interested in those who are self-motivated, independent, work well in a group/team environment, have the flexibility to deal with an unpredictable set of tasks varying day to day, and are able to deal with an intensely motivated community in an idyllic but somewhat isolated place of work.
 An ideal intern maintains a positive, willing, and helpful attitude and should be open and diplomatic in interactions with people of diverse backgrounds and ages.

 We offer the selected candidates round trip airfare and transportation (from place of residence to Civitella), lodging and meals for the period of the internship and a stipend for incidental expenses of $175 per week.